mayara-santos01/zeek_docs/main.md

 ```

 - The installation of zeekctl can be useful in a first time use, and can be also run after any changes to Zeek policy scripts or the ZeekControl configuration;
-- The logs generated are kept in `/usr/local/zeek/bin`.
-While zeekctl is running, the logs are stored in `/current` file, then, they go to the upper directory;
+- The logs generated are kept in `/usr/local/zeek/logs`.
+While zeekctl is running, the logs are stored in `/current` folder, then, they go to the upper directory;

 Another way to monitor live traffic is to execute a direct command, and the logs generated will be stored in the present directory, for instance: